open/close all folders

 One can nearly say the same about Return of the Jedi, where the writers decided to end the trilogy by having the Rebels blow up a second Death Star instead of coming up with a new action sequence — not to mention that the first act had the heroes returning to Tatooine for a rescue mission that easily could have taken place on a new planet.
 The Call Backs there worked with the mythical Hero's Journey concept (where a return to home is a classic theme), and the actual story (Luke attempting to redeem his father) was entirely new, and the Death Star climax was rehashed precisely so that it didn't overshadow the super-dramatic confrontation in the throne room, which would have been harder to cross-cut with an action set-up that wasn't instantly familiar.
 People were less patient when The Force Awakens seemed to follow the Original Trilogy beat-for-beat, particularly since the writers had nearly thirty years to think of something different, didn't have the production hassles that Lucas had to deal with when he decided to condense everything for the finale of Return of the Jedi, and enforced a rather extreme Happy Ending Override that many felt basically undermined the struggles and Character Development of the Original Trilogy's heroes (let alone those of the Prequel Trilogy) to be All for Nothing, just for the sake of going through the same motions.
 (Though this last sentiment gained more traction after The Last Jedi continued the trend, as many other fans adopted a wait-and-see attitude at the time.)

 - One of the most criticized parts of The Last Jedi is the Canto Bight sequence, an extended plot detour where Finn and Rose get into wacky misadventures in an alien casino while looking for a hacker; many viewers found the scene overly long and indulgent, and saw it as an unnecessary distraction from the battle against the First Order.
 As a few critics have pointed out, though, nearly every previous Star Wars movie has had at least one similar sequence, where the plot screeches to a halt while the heroes get into a scuffle that serves as a temporary distraction from important plot points.
-The original Star Wars had the trash compactor sequence (which distracts from Leia's rescue), The Empire Strikes Back had the "space worm" sequence (which distracts from the escape from the Empire), Return of the Jedi had the heroes getting captured by Ewoks (which distracts from the mission on Endor), and The Phantom Menace had the pod race (which distracts from the journey to Coruscant).
-But not only is the Canto Bight sequence much longer and more elaborate than those previous sequences, it ultimately feels like a pointless "Shaggy Dog" Story—since Finn and Rose don't even accomplish their mission, and they're forced to settle for recruiting DJ, who betrays them.
-Not to mention that unlike every other side plot that the heroes gets into the Canto Bite sequence seems to end with a rather glaring Author Tract that many audience members thought was out of place in a Star Wars movie.
+The original Star Wars had the trash compactor sequence (which distracts from Leia's rescue), The Empire Strikes Back had the "space worm" sequence (which distracts from the escape from the Empire), Return of the Jedi had the heroes getting captured by Ewoks (which distracts from the mission on Endor), The Phantom Menace had the pod race (which distracts from the journey to Coruscant) and Attack of the Clones had the fight in the droid factory (which distracts from Anakin and Padmé's mission to find and rescue Obi-Wan).
+But not only is the Canto Bight sequence much longer and more elaborate than those previous sequences, it ultimately feels like a pointless "Shaggy Dog" Story since Finn and Rose don't even accomplish their mission, and they're forced to settle for recruiting DJ, who betrays them.
+Not to mention that unlike every other side plot that the heroes get into, the Canto Bight sequence seems to end with a rather glaring Author Tract that many audience members thought was out of place in a Star Wars movie.

-- Rogue One caught some mild flack for a few gratuitous references to Disney's animated Star Wars TV shows, which were completely lost on people who had only ever seen the live-action movies.
-Among other things, Chopper and the Ghost from Star Wars Rebels both made background cameos, the supplementary materials established that Cassian Andor was a former "Fulcrum" informant, and Saw Guerrera from Star Wars: The Clone Wars played a major supporting role.
-Overall, though, those references were just bonuses for savvy fans, and weren't too distracting or confusing for casual viewers who hadn't seen the shows; even Saw Gerrera's role (as Jyn Erso's mentor and surrogate father) was perfectly understandable to people who had never heard of the character.
+- Rogue One caught some mild flack for a few gratuitous references to Disney's animated Star Wars TV shows, which were completely lost on people who had only watched the live-action movies.
+Among other things, Chopper and the Ghost from Star Wars Rebels both made background cameos, the supplementary materials established that Cassian Andor was a former "Fulcrum" informant and Saw Gerrera from Star Wars: The Clone Wars played a major supporting role.
+Overall, though, those references were just bonuses for savvy fans and weren't too distracting or confusing for casual viewers who hadn't seen the shows.
+Most references were kept to the background for eagle-eyed fans and even Saw Gerrera's role (as Jyn Erso's mentor and surrogate father) was perfectly understandable to people who had never heard of the character.
 People weren't quite as forgiving when Solo took things a step further with The Reveal that Darth Maul was the leader of the Crimson Dawn crime syndicate.
-Rather than just being a small bonus, that reveal was a hugely important plot point, and it was actively baffling to anybody who hadn't seen The Clone Warswhich revealed that Maul survived his apparent death back in The Phantom Menace and rose back to power as an independent villain.
-Maul was also an iconic character, who was the best liked new addition of the Prequel Trilogy, the star of one of the franchise's greatest lightsaber duels (if not the greatest), rather than a minor figure like Guerera.
+Rather than just being a small bonus, that reveal was a hugely important plot point, and it was actively baffling to anybody who hadn't seen The Clone Wars or read Darth Maul: Son of Dathomir which revealed that Maul survived his apparent death back in The Phantom Menace and explained how he rose back to power as an independent villain.
+Furthermore, (Darth) Maul is an iconic character, making him stand out more compared to a minor figure like Gerrera.